autoandsecure/colindemo/README.md

 - Add user
 - Login
 - Users can be deleted
-- Users can be stored in MongoDB
+- Users are stored in MongoDB

 **Caution:** This repository is developed in sync with [Express framework](http://expressjs.com/) for node.js.